NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/R2DTool/ASD.rst

 Regional Water Distribution Networks
 -------------------------------------

 The water distribution network input panel, as shown in :numref:`fig-wdnInputPanel`, allows a user to input the nodes and pipelines of a water distribution network.
-The **Regional Water Network Selection** combo box is where the user selects the application for the import of buildings, and for the generation of a building information model (AIM).
+The **Regional Water Network Selection** combo box is where the user selects the application for the import of water distribution networks, and for the generation of a asset information model (AIM).

 CSV to Regional Water Network
 *****************************